hot-glue-for-rails/hot-glue/README.md

 Either one must be received by your factory for your factory to create data based off the inputted data.

-Rememebr, `*_params` has the input params passed only the through the sanitizer, and modified_params has it passed through the timezone aware mechanism and other Hot Glue-specific defaults.
+Remember, `*_params` has the input params passed only the through the sanitizer, and modified_params has it passed through the timezone aware mechanism and other Hot Glue-specific defaults.

 Always:
 • In your factory calling code, assign the variable `factory = ` (do not use a different variable name),